Deim0s13/llm-assistant/README.md

 - **Top-p**: Range: 0.5–1.0
 - **Do Sample**: Toggle to switch between sampling (creative) and deterministic (greedy) responses.

-Experiment by sending the same message with different parameter settings and observe changes in response length, creativity, and coherence.
+Test different values and note how they influence tone, accuracy, and creativity.

+### • Prompt Matching Debugging

+Turn on `DEBUG_MODE` to confirm when a specialized prompt is used.
+Matched prompts are logged with `[Prompt Match]`, and unmatched queries will fall back to the base.

-### • Conversation Context Testing
+### • Few-Shot Examples (in prompt_template.txt)

-Engage in multi-turn conversations to ensure that the conversation history is correctly incorporated into the prompt and that the responses reflect the desired behavior.
+Simple in-context examples improve model grounding.
+Review and revise thse to better your use case.

 ## Next Steps

-### • Further Parameter Fine-Tuning and Prompt Refinement
+### • Prompt Refinement and Few-Shot Tuning

-Continue experimenting with the sliders and possibly update prompt content based on your observations to further improve output quality.
+Improve the examples and phrasing in both `prompt_template.txt` and `specialized_prompts.json` for more consistent behaviours acros topics.

 ### • Future Enhancements

 Future versions might include:

-- Containerizing the application using **Podman**
+- Containerizing with **Podman**.
+- Introducing **GitHub Copilot-like suggestions**
-- Fine-tuning the model on a **custom dataset** for domain-specific improvements
+- Fine-tuning the model with domain-specific samples.
+- Adding support for **chat history saving** or **multi-user session memory**